Oli-Data/Oli-Data/README.md

 ## 🚀 What I’m About
 - Investigating how **reasoning, structure, and emergent behavior** can shape the next generation of AI
 - Applying machine learning to **practical challenges** like fraud detection, education, and marketing analytics
-- Embracing challenges as opportunities — growth comes from working on the hard problems
+- Embracing challenges as opportunities, growth comes from working on the hard problems

 ## 🛠️ Tech I Work With
 - **Languages:** Python, R, C++